 In September 2019 RocketWerkz opened a studio on the waterfront in Auckland, New Zealand's largest city, to focus on next-gen AAA survival game.
 The planned 60 person team will be hiring throughout 2019 and 2020.

-The Dunedin studio has over 50 team members, working on the continued development of Stationeers and two unannounced projects.
+The Dunedin studio has 50 team members, working on the continued development of Stationeers and two unannounced projects.
 The studio believes in rapid prototyping and experimentation and has also successfully cancelled three projects.

 RocketWerkz has received investment from one of the world's leading games companies Tencent, but remains independent and majority-owned by Dean Hall.